TACIXAT/party-line/README.md

 **Is this Tor?**

 No. While your messages in Main Line will often route through other users, routing tables are public which contain your ID, IP, and port.
-Since you sign all your messages with your key and ID, people could figure out which IP is posting which messages.
+Since you sign all your messages with your key and ID, it is not unrealistic that people could figure out which IP is posting which messages.

 **Is this just a shitty Javascript knockoff of 9gridchan?**